 How to Begin Going Paperless, Painlessly

-Rather than trying to toss out all the paper in your office all at once, start by evaluating which paper processes would benefit most from a switch to paperless.
+Rather than trying to toss out all the paper in your office all at once, start by evaluating which processes would benefit most from a switch to paperless.
+Paper can also costs businesses a great deal.
+Figuring out which paper processes are costing the most may also help with this decision.
+You don’t have to go entirely paperless to make a big difference in consumption and costs.

-Teams are mostly likely to actually use paperless options when those options making doing their job faster, easier, or less tedious—so, to start, look for paper processes that slow things down, make things more difficult, or are exceptionally time consuming.
+Teams are most likely to actually use paperless options when those options making doing their job faster, easier, or less tedious.
+So, to start, look for paper processes that slow things down, make things more difficult, or are exceptionally time-consuming.
+Those should be the first to consider replacing.

 Once you’ve identified a process you want to take paperless, the next step is deciding how to accomplish that.

-There are a number of options and tools available to help you, including:
+There are a number of paperless options and mobile tools available to help you, including:

 - Mobile forms